antonio-manuel/UIModularTesting/README.md

 - Mock dependencies before the dependency tree is build and the app launched.

 ## What do we have?
 Currently, we are developing 2 different apps: [getkomuti.io](https://getkomuti.io) and [bybus.io](https://bybus.io), both applications are following the same structure and architecture and share some core components.
-Its main characteristic is the modularisation, trying to split and decouple the code the more we can.
+Its main characteristic is the modularization, trying to split and decouple the code the more we can.
-If you want to explore deeper how we face this modularisation you can check this repository: [https://github.com/txusballesteros/modularization](https://github.com/txusballesteros/modularization).
+If you want to explore deeper how we face this modularization you can check this repository: [https://github.com/txusballesteros/modularization](https://github.com/txusballesteros/modularization).
 But here it comes a brief explanation to understand better our situation.
 Our projects contains 4 main folders:
 - **App**: with the application class, main manifest and the entry point of the application.
 - **Buildsystem**: dependencies and common gradle configurations.
 - **Feature**: with all the feature modules our app will contain.